Cleanyourroom/AUTONOMUS/README.md

 # AUTONOMUS
 Francis
-This is for schoool.
+//This is for schoool.
 Have fun.